My Journey to Making Money Online

 Niche Websites

 Site Build It! (aff link) spoke to me.
 It was simple.
-It was reasonably priced and the community was awesome, so in 2007 I joined.
+It was reasonably priced and the community was awesome, so I joined in 2007.
+I had actually tried it in 2006, but given up on it as well.

 The biggest reason my first site was a failure was because I neglected to follow the instructions.
 I think this happens to a lot of people; they join a course, don’t follow the instructions and then blame the course.

-It’s all part of a learning process I had to go through.
+It’s all part of a learning process I went through.
 After 2 years I realized that my poker site wasn’t going to cut it.
 I received help from the Site Build It! forums and started a new site in the health nice.

 Article Marketing